onnx/onnx-tensorrt/README.md

 See also the [TensorRT documentation](https://docs.nvidia.com/deeplearning/sdk/#inference).

-## Supported TensorRT Versions:
+## Supported TensorRT Versions

-Development on the Master branch is for the latest version of TensorRT [5.1](https://developer.nvidia.com/nvidia-tensorrt-download)
+Development on the Master branch is for the latest version of [TensorRT (5.1)](https://developer.nvidia.com/nvidia-tensorrt-download)

-For versions < 5.1, clone and build from the [5.0](https://github.com/onnx/onnx-tensorrt/tree/v5.0) branch.
+For versions < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)

 ## Supported Operators